dpezely/dot-files/README.md

 - Ctrl-Meta `(` -- insert a matching pair of parens around marked form
 - Ctrl-W -- cut marked form
 - Ctrl-Y -- paste previous cut
-- Meta-Y -- cycle through *kill-ring* of all previous cuts
+- Meta-Y -- after Ctrl-Y -- cycle through *kill-ring* of all previous cuts
 - Ctrl-X Ctrl-E -- evaluate preceding form
 - Ctrl-Meta-T -- transpose s-expressions; i.e., swap X, Y
 - Ctrl-C Ctrl-D h -- lookup symbol under cursor within language docs (HyperSpec)
 - Ctrl-C % -- raise a form by removing its immediate parent scope

-where *form* may be a value or parenthesis-ed expression; *cut* really means remove from current buffer and save in practically infinite "kill ring" from which you can then yank (`Ctrl-Y`) and cycle through the kill ring (`Meta-Y`).
+where *form* may be a value or parenthesized expression; *cut* really means remove from current buffer and save in practically infinite "kill ring" from which you can then yank (`Ctrl-Y`) and cycle through the kill ring (`Meta-Y`).